ewascatalog/Web-apps/Latest/ewas_input/README.md

 ## mysql
 mySQL database referred to above (**datasets**).

-*(in '../ewas', the corresponding folder contains scripts for creating this mySQL database)*

 ## nginx
 Docker and Django configuration files for the NGINX web server.

-## docker-compose.yml
-Docker service definitions for each container: web application, NGINX web server, mySQL database manager.

 ## Dockerfile
 Docker configuration file.